U.S. Federal Policy Tracker

 Budget Reconciliation Package

-- U.S. President Donald Trump has signed H.R.
+- On July 4, 2025, President Donald Trump signed H.R.
 1, The One, Big, Beautiful Bill into law, a major budget reconciliation package with significant implications for schools, colleges, and universities.
-The bill passed the U.S. House on 22 May 2025, the Senate on 1 July 2025, and then the House passed the Senate version on 3 July 2025.
+The bill passed the U.S. House on May 22, 2025, the Senate on July 1, 2025, and then the House passed the Senate version on July 3, 2025.
 Below are resources outlining key provisions of the new law affecting advancement offices.

 Executive Orders